hotosm/gh-workflows/docs/remote_deploy.md

 Deploy to a remote server using docker compose and SSH keys.

-This workflow uses the DOCKER_HOST variable underneath during deploy.
+> This workflow uses the DOCKER_HOST variable underneath during deploy.

+## Prerequisites

+- There must be a `.env.example` file in the root of your repo.
+- This file describes all possible environment variables, with examples.
+- The variables in this file are substituted to produce the `.env` file used during deploy.

 ## Inputs